-I am also an EMDR therapist in training and this model has been found to be highly effective for those who have experienced trauma in their lives.
+I am also an EMDR therapist and this model has been found to be highly effective for those who have experienced trauma in their lives.

 I am a relational psychotherapist with a passion for developing collaborative and respectful relationships with the people I work with, providing a safe space to talk, think and understand.
 It is really important to me that my work with clients is founded upon the values of compassion, authenticity, curiosity and kindness.
 I really enjoy meeting individuals who are invested in their therapy as I work alongside them and support them to make the changes they desire while honouring their agency and autonomy in living a life that is of value and has meaning for them.